 In 1779, the Dunvegan MacLeod's who had owned Harris for over 500 years, sold it to the Berneray

 MacLeods.
 They continued to clear the land of tenants on the west coast and between 1828-1853

-only heat source was peat moss, which smoldered away and created thick smoke in all the crofts.
+source was peat moss, which smoldered away and created thick smoke in all the crofts.

 Nothing prepared the earliest emigrants for the struggles for survival ahead of them.
 One quote

 taken from 'Notes on the Clearances' states: 'The Harmony left Stornoway in 1827 with two hundred